cheqd/learn/overview/cheqd-101/cheqd-use-case-examples.md

 Jane applies online for a new job as a Lead Engineer at a leading technology company.

 The technology company asks for Jane to upload her education records.
 Rather than filling out the form manually; Jane scans another QR code to create a peer-to-peer encrypted channel with the technology company.
-Jane sends a [Verifiable Presentation](../introduction-to-decentralised-identity/what-is-a-verifiable-credential-vc/what-is-a-verifiable-presentation.md) containing her claims and the attached proof to those claims, in a few clicks or taps.&#x20;
+Jane sends a [Verifiable Presentation](../introduction-to-decentralised-identity/what-is-a-verifiable-credential-vc/what-is-a-verifiable-presentation.md) containing her claims and the attached proof to those claims, in a few clicks or taps.

 ![Jane Doe presents the Credential as a Verifiable Presentation to the Verifier](<../../.gitbook/assets/Jane Doe - Presents Credential to Verifier.png>)

 The technology company is able to verify the validity of the claims that Jane presents, by resolving the DID embedded in the Presentation.
 Through resolving the DID, the technology company is able to see the DID Document and the information contained.
-Automatically, the technology company is able to ascertain that the proof inside Jane's Verifiable Presentation was issued by the real Bright University and is for the correct purpose.&#x20;
+Automatically, the technology company is able to ascertain that the proof inside Jane's Verifiable Presentation was issued by the real Bright University and is for the correct purpose.

-The technology company is now satisfied and progresses Jane to the next phase of the application.&#x20;
+The technology company is now satisfied and progresses Jane to the next phase of the application.

 #### What cheqd fixes in Web 3.0